-WE ARE NOW ACCEPTING ipa proposals for spring 2019
+WE ARE NO LONGER ACCEPTING ipa proposals for spring 2019.

 First Year Group Projects (IPA)